ibm-cloud-docs/Cloudant/api/design_documents.md

 specify the current revision string for the target document by using the `rev` parameter to the `Destination` HTTP Header string.

-#### Example command to overwrite an existing copy of the design document by using HTTP
+See the following example command to overwrite an existing copy of the design document by using HTTP:

 ```http
 COPY /recipes/_design/recipes